nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/ipam.md

 To create a prefix:

-1. Click on **IPAM** in the top-level navigation menu
+1. Click on **IPAM** in the left sidebar menu
 2. Look for **Prefixes** and click on the **+**
     * This will take you to the `Add a new prefix` form
 3. Populate the `Prefix` in CIDR notation
-4. If all addresses in the Prefix are usable, change the type to "Pool"
+4. If all addresses in the Prefix are usable, change the `Type` to "Pool"
 5. Select a `Status` from the drop-down selector
 6. Optionally select a `RIR` from the drop-down selector
 7. Click on the `Create` button (not shown)